 > Santa selfie sent on Christmas morning

-CHRISTMAS PAJAMAS: I know of many families that do this one and have decided to do it myself.
+MATCHING CHRISTMAS PAJAMAS: (JUST FOUND THIS: DEAL ON MATCHING CHRISTMAS JAMMIES) I know of many families that do this one and have decided to do it myself.
 On Christmas eve, there is a knock at the door and Santa’s elves secretly leave new Christmas pajamas for everyone.
-This always makes for fun pictures.
-I always find our Christmas jammies on Zulily, but you can also find a good selection here.

 Gingerbread Village and Hot Cocoa: For me, it’s just not Christmas season without decorating gingerbread with the kids.
 Make up some of this homemade hot cocoa (make it once and then you have a pre-made mix for the rest of the season), and make a gingerbread village as a family!